jamesshore/quixote/ROADMAP.md

 ## Future Features

+* Z-ordering
 * Support multiple assertions? (e.g., `top.diff([bar.left, baz.right]);`)
-* Distances? (e.g., height of menu is equal to distance between logo top and headline bottom)
+* Distances or Spans? (e.g., height of menu is equal to distance between logo top and headline bottom)
+  * Could width and height be reimplemented as a Span?
+Would a Span have a center, for example?
+    * Even if it could, would it be a good idea?
+    * E.g., Me.width = function() { this.left.to(this.right) };
 * Investigate re-enabling URL checking (issue #4)
 * Consider how to support less-than, greater-than, etc.
   * Use case: "the bottom edge of 'foo' is above the fold (600px)".